Skip to content

 Section titled “Upgrade Agent on Debian/Ubuntu with Packages”

-This page details step to upgrade Bleemeo agent and its dependencies on a Debian or Ubuntu systems.
+This page details the steps to upgrade the Bleemeo agent and its dependencies on a Debian or Ubuntu system.

 Before upgrading Bleemeo agent, please check that you meet the system requirements.